Skip to content

 #Is Dr.Fone Safe to Use on Your Phone?

 Safety is a fair concern when you’re handing a tool deep access to your phone’s storage.
-We ran Dr.Fone through VirusTotal before installing it.
-Zero malware flags across 70+ antivirus engines.
+A VirusTotal scan of the Dr.Fone installer returns no malware flags across the major antivirus engines.

 Dr.Fone processes all data locally on your computer.
-Based on Wondershare’s privacy documentation, the software doesn’t upload your recovered files to any external server.
-We confirmed this by monitoring network traffic during our test scans, and the app only connected to Wondershare’s servers for license verification and update checks.
+Based on Wondershare’s privacy documentation, the software doesn’t upload your recovered files to any external server, and the app only connects to Wondershare’s servers for license verification and update checks.

 One concern: USB debugging access.
 This opens your phone to ADB commands from your computer.
 Standard for recovery tools, but disable it after you’re done.

 If your phone needs root access for full recovery, that carries bigger risks.
 Rooting voids your warranty on most devices and can leave your phone more vulnerable to malware.
-We’d recommend exhausting non-root recovery options before going that route.
+It’s best to exhaust non-root recovery options before going that route.

 #Does Dr.Fone Actually Recover Deleted Files?